-Medically, it is also one of the simplest operations many people will undergo as part of their transition, since it can be done as an outpatient surgery using only local anesthesia.
+Medically, a trachea shave is also one of the simplest operations many people will undergo as part of their transition, since it can be done as an outpatient surgery using only local anesthesia.

-In this post, we’ll talk about why tracheal shaves are so often sought by patients as part of FFS, along with a guide to the procedure, recovery and tips for prospective patients.
+In this post, we’ll talk about why tracheal shaves are so often sought by patients as part of FFS, along with a guide to the procedure, tracheal shave recovery and tips for prospective patients.

 What is a tracheal shave?

 When a tracheal shave is used as part of facial feminization, the goal is to give the neck and throat a more feminine appearance by reducing the prominence of the Adam’s apple.
-In technical terms, thyroid cartilage is being removed from in front of the larynx.
+In technical terms, tracheal shaving is the removal of thyroid cartilage from in front of the larynx.

 All people, regardless of gender, have a small amount of cartilage in the throat to protect the vocal cords.
 During puberty, hormonal changes cause this cartilage to grow and form a sort of bump in people assigned male at birth (AMAB).